m-usmanayub/CKA_Course/labs/4.Scheduling/Lab3_NodeAffinity.md

 ## Lab 3 : Node Affinity

-1. What are the values set to the label beta.kubernetes.io/arch and beta.kubernetes.io/os
+1. What are the values set to the label beta.kubernetes.io/arch and beta.kubernetes.io/os .

-    <details><summary>Show</summary>
+<details> <summary> Show </summary>

 <p>

 ```bash